Dr. David Perlmutter on Why Our Brains Conspire Against Us (And How to Stop It)

 • If you have a partner, ask them if they’ve observed anything notable while you sleep.
 Do you snore?
 Stop breathing?
 Kick the sheets?
 That’s all good information to have, because it can alert you to things that may be pulling you out of important stages of sleep.

 Dr. Perlmutter’s research makes it clear that our modern lifestyles are damaging to our brains, which then leads to damage in other parts of our health.
-We were as shocked as anyone to hear that our fast-paced, stressful, “always on” modern lifestyle has had a physical impact on our brains.
-The good news is that there are things you can do to combat this reality and become a calmer, more empathetic, more clear-headed, healthier version of yourself.
+It made sense (but was surprising!) to learn that our fast-paced, stressful, “always on” modern lifestyle has had a physical impact on our brains, mostly for the worse.
+The good news is that there are things you can do to combat this reality and become a calmer, more empathetic, more clear-headed version of yourself.

-Here’s a quick cheat sheet of takeaways from our interview with Dr. Perlmutter:
+Here’s cheat sheet of takeaways from our interview with Dr. Perlmutter:

 • Our behaviors are driven by two regions of the brain: the amygdala and the prefrontal cortex.
 The amygdala is impulsive and rewards immediate gratification, while the prefrontal cortex acts as the “adult in the room.”
 The connection between the two is crucial to our ability to make good decisions.